Insights Payroll

 - How long do I have to fix a rejected SIF file?

-- Less time than you'd hope, because the clock doesn't pause.
-MoHRE rules give you 15 days from the contractual due date to transfer salaries through WPS, and a rejected file doesn't stop that countdown — until a clean SIF is accepted, the establishment counts as not having paid.
-Cross 15 days and you're exposed to a fine of AED 1,000 per worker, capped at AED 50,000 a month.
-Cross 60 and new work-permit issuance is blocked.
+- Less time than you'd hope, because the clock doesn't pause and there is no longer a grace period to spend.
+Under Ministerial Resolution No. 340 of 2026, wages for the previous month are due on the first day of each Gregorian month, and a rejected file doesn't stop that countdown — until a clean SIF is accepted, the establishment counts as not having paid.
+New work permits are suspended from day 5 after the due date, an administrative fine applies from day 11, and a labour dispute is registered automatically from day 16.
 A well-run payroll team turns a rejection around inside 24 hours, logs the root cause, and patches the HR master so the same field doesn't bite again next month.

 - Do free zone companies also use the SIF format?